eecs448project/PySweeper/README.md

 2. Extract and/or cd into the pysweeper folder.
 2. From the pysweeper folder run:
     `$ pip install -r requirements.txt`
-3. To run the game:
+3. To run the game (make sure python is linked to python 3):
     `$ python pysweeper.py`

 ### Resources/Citations: